1944

 Billy Eckstine and His Orchestra

-Probably: Dizzy Gillespie (tp, arr); Gail Brockman, unidentified, Shorty McConnell (tp); Jerry Valentine (tb, arr); Bennie Green replaced by George Morrison, Howard Scott (tb); Charlie Parker, Robert Junior Williams (as); Charlie Rouse, Lucky Thompson (ts); Leo Parker (bar); John Malachi (p); Connie Wainwright (g); Tommy Potter (b); Billy Eckstine and others (d); Billy Eckstine (voc, dir).
+Probably: Dizzy Gillespie (tp, arr); Gail Brockman, unidentified, Shorty McConnell (tp); Jerry Valentine (tb, arr); Morrison, Howard Scott (tb); Charlie Parker, Robert Junior Williams (as); Charlie Rouse, Lucky Thompson (ts); Leo Parker (bars); John Malachi (p); Connie Wainwright (g); Tommy Potter (b); Art Blakey (d); Billy Eckstine (voc, dir).

 Evansville, IN.